tramitit/guides/en/portugal/request_for_business_registration.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn how to legally register a business in Portugal.
-Perfect for locals or foreigners, this guide covers naming, paperwork, and government requirements.
+description: Discover the step-by-step process to register a business in Portugal, including required documents and helpful tips, tailored for both locals and foreigners.
 draft: false
-meta_title: 'Registering a Business in Portugal: Step-by-Step Guide'
+meta_title: 'Guide to Registering a Business in Portugal: Steps & Requirements'
-title: 'Registering a Business in Portugal: Step-by-Step Guide'
+title: 'Guide to Registering a Business in Portugal: Steps & Requirements'
 translationKey: portugal-request_for_business_registration
 ---

 ## Description
 ### What is it?